SymfonyCasts/vue/sfcasts/ep1/better-loading.md

 right before the categories load.
 That was super quick!
 But it *was* there.
 We have proper loading on both sides!

-Next, I want to start organizing our AJAX calls: we currently make them from inside of `sidebar.vue` and `catalog.vue`.
+Next, I want to start organizing our Ajax calls: we currently make them from inside of `sidebar.vue` and `catalog.vue`.
 That's maybe ok, but I'd like to explore a *better* way to organize these.